victorvogelpoel/Serilog.Sinks.MFilesObject/README.md

 # Serilog.Sinks.MFilesObject<!-- omit in toc -->

-`Serilog.Sinks.MFilesObject` is a Serilog structured logging sink that emits event messages to a "rolling" Log object or Log file in an M-Files vault using M-Files COM API.
+`Serilog.Sinks.MFilesObject` is a Serilog sink that logs messages to an M-Files vault; M-Files is a document management/intelligent information system and the logged event messages can be viewed as a daily Log object or Log file using the M-Files desktop app.
+Use Serilog structured logging in your M-Files console, integration or vault application solutions and see the logging appear as an object in the vault.

 *"M-Files is the intelligent document management system.
 With M-Files, organizations organize all their documents and information so that they can easily find, manage and secure them.
 M-Files is the smartest DMS you’ve ever seen."*